 - Employers and C/TPAs can assign assistants to conduct queries and/or report violation information on their behalf.

 Employers that require a USDOT Number will manage these Clearinghouse Administrator and Assistant roles via the Federal Motor Carrier Safety Administration (FMCSA) Portal.
 (Are you a motor carrier without a Portal account?
-If so, you can register for one now.)
+If so, you can register for one now.
+Make sure all users at your company create their own Portal account with the proper Clearinghouse user role.)
 Other Clearinghouse Administrators will be able to invite and manage assistants once they are registered in the Clearinghouse.

 Yes.
 Once a driver has registered in the Clearinghouse, he or she will be able to access his or her Clearinghouse record electronically, at no cost.
 This record would include any drug ad alcohol program violation information available in the Clearinghouse, along with the status of their return-to-duty (RTD) process, if applicable.